This blog was last updated on July 22, 2020

 It’s become really obvious to me that the term marketing automation… means many different things, to different people.

-So much, in fact, that when I first started working with marketing automation… I didn’t even want to call it that, because it confused me!
+So much, in fact, that when I first started working with automation… I didn’t even want to call it that, because it confused me!

 What is marketing automation?